omnetpp/docs.omnetpp.org/tictoc/index.md

 the program will just crash, causing an error which is difficult to explore.

 C++ offers a solution which is called dynamic_cast.
-Here we use check_and_cast<>() which is provided by @opp: it tries to cast the pointer via dynamic_cast, and if it fails it stops the simulation with an error message, similar to the
+Here we use check_and_cast<>() which is provided by OMNeT++: it tries to cast the pointer via dynamic_cast, and if it fails it stops the simulation with an error message, similar to the
 following: